Conference Table Design

 Whether you’re designing a conference room for the first time or redesigning an existing one, these conference room design tips will help you create a functional and visually engaging space.

-One of the first things you’re likely to think about when you’re starting with a blank canvas — or in this case, an empty room — is color.
+One of the first things you’re likely to think about when you’re starting with a blank canvas — or in this case, an empty conference room — is where you should apply your color choices.
 This mainly comes down to what color you’ll paint the walls.

 Rather than get overwhelmed from all the color options, stick to lighter colors that fit within your brand’s color scheme.
 This may mean going with a lighter version of a color that’s prominently featured in your logo.
 In most cases, you also can’t go wrong with white, as long as you incorporate some branded color accents into the room to keep it from looking too sterile.